Short-sightedness (myopia)

 Some people are entitled to a voucher to help towards the cost of glasses or contact lenses (NHS optical voucher), including:

-• if you're on some benefits, including Income Support and Universal Credit
+• people on certain benefits, including Income Support and Universal Credit

 If you do not have a voucher, you'll have to pay for glasses or contact lenses.